genropy/genropy_saved/docs/genro/webpage_elements/controller/datarpc/datarpc.rst

                     validate_remote_error='Error!')

     This is an example of a dataRpc called as a callable.
-The :ref:`validate_remote` is a :ref:`validation <validations>` that allows to validate a field through a dataRpc.
+The :ref:`validate_remote` is a :ref:`validation <validations>` that allows to validate a field through a dataRpc

     **defining the dataRpc**::